Bog Synchronicities

 The prophet Zoroaster descends from solitude carrying transmissions from elsewhere, proclaiming most famously: God is dead.

-God is Bog, God as apportioning and sharing is that which is preserved in the land to be resurfaced and integrated in life once again.
+Is God in the Bog, God as Bog God as apportioning and sharing that which is preserved in the land - the dead to be resurfaced and integrated in life once again.

 Zoroaster says go find true meaning amongst the ancestors, go find your inspiration within the bogs.